Su Midghall, President

 Paul Gronke is a Professor of Political Science at Reed College, Portland OR, and founder and director of the Early Voting Information Center, a non-partisan policy research center focusing on early and no-excuse voting and more broadly on election administration, procedures, and practices.
 Paul has authored or co-authored more than thirty academic articles, book chapters, and policy reports, ranging broadly from congressional elections, trust and confidence in government, presidential approval, and best practices and procedures in election conduct.

 megan wentworth, Fielding Consultant

 Megan consults with both non-profit and for-profit organizations to create the internal structures, clarity of vision, and necessary partnerships to creatively meet the needs of their communities.
 Her professional background is in wealth planning, organizational development, and philanthropy.
 Most recently, she spent seven years as the Director of Program and Member Services at Grantmakers of Oregon and Southwest Washington.
-She has worked with many of the community’s nonprofits including founding Backline, an Oregon-based national reproductive justice organization, in 2006.
-She serves on the Executive Board of the Portland Women’s Foundation and coordinates giving for the Mary McKinney & Flay Ezell Fund.
+She has worked with many of the community’s nonprofits including founding Backline, an Oregon-based national reproductive justice organization, in 2004.
+She serves as the board vice president of the Women’s Foundation of Oregon and coordinates giving for the Mary McKinney & Flay Ezell Fund.